Main current projects

 Parapatric species which meet in small contact zones pose interesting questions.
 With the aim to to identify the determinants

-Involved researcher: Philine Werner (former doctorate candidate of Stefan Lötters).
+Involved researchers from our lab: Philine Werner (former doctorate candidate of Stefan Lötters), Stefan Lötters.

 Photo: Amazing Alpine salamander portrait.
 By Ulrich Schulte.

 Involved researcher from our lab: Stefan Lötters.